Vellum is coming to the AI Engineering World's Fair in SF. Come visit our booth and get a live demo!

 FAQs

-A multi-agent system is a setup where multiple AI agents work together—each with its own role, context, or specialization—to solve complex tasks that a single agent can’t handle efficiently.
-They often collaborate through coordinated workflows, shared memory, or message passing.
+A multi-agent system is a setup where multiple AI agents work together to complete highly specific or complex tasks.
+Each agent has its own role, context, or specialization to adress key pieces of a complex task.
+They often collaborate through coordinated workflows, shared context, or message passing.

+Content engineering.
 Use context isolation, scoped prompts, shared memory, and message-passing rules.
-Agents should be aware of relevant system-wide decisions and avoid acting on conflicting assumptions—context engineering strategies help with this.
+Agents should be aware of relevant system-wide decisions and avoid acting on conflicting assumptions, context engineering strategies help with this.

 Minimize token usage by compressing context, limiting redundant messages, and only retrieving relevant information using RAG or similarity search.
-Specialize agents only when necessary, and avoid overcomplicating linear tasks.
+Systems like Vellum can help optimize context flow and token management automatically through prompt versioning and evaluation tools.

-Yes.
-Dynamic agent routing allows workflows to trigger the right agent based on runtime data, decision state, or external signals.
-Vellum supports conditional logic and branching workflows for exactly this use case.
+Yes, dynamic agent routing allows workflows to trigger the right agent based on runtime data, decision state, or external signals.
+Vellum supports conditional logic and multi-step workflows for exactly this use case, helping teams automate complex AI behavior without heavy engineering.

-Replayability comes from structured logging and state tracking.
-With tools like Vellum, you can track agent prompts, outputs, and decision history—making it easy to debug, compare, and iterate safely.
+Replay-ability comes from structured logging and state tracking.
+With Vellum, you can track agent prompts, outputs, and decision history—making it easy to debug, compare, and iterate safely on multi-agent pipelines.

 It’s the backbone of success.
 Context engineering ensures every agent gets the right mix of instructions, knowledge, and tool feedback without being overwhelmed by irrelevant or outdated information.